FirestormViewer/phoenix-firestorm/doc/vlc_audio_plugin.md

 player before `libvlc_audio_output_set` recreates the MMDevice output.
 This uses the bundled VLC core variable API and the audited 3.0.21 player prefix (`VLC_COMMON_MEMBERS`), guarded by compile-time and runtime version checks.
-Stereo mode does not touch these variables.
+Stereo mode does not enable channel expansion.
+Native music fades now use the output variant for playback-progress reporting even in Stereo.
 Missing modules or configuration failure do not silently masquerade as enabled speaker-fill.

 The device-free harness creates actual libVLC media/player objects, demonstrates